csyben/PYRO-NN-Layers/README.rst

 neuralnetwork integrated into Tensorflow.
 This Repository contains the actual Layer implementation as CUDA kernels and the necessary C++ Information Control Classes according to Tensorflow API.

+For convinient use of the layers also install https://github.com/csyben/PYRO-NN

-The publication canbe found under (https://frameworkpaper)
+The publication can be found under (https://frameworkpaper)

 Installation